victord96/5_django_projects/README.md

 cd my_blog
-pip install -r requirements.txt py manage.py migrate
+pip install -r requirements.txt py manage.py migrate py manage.py runserver
 ```
+Then go to browser and search for /blog

 ## Description

-My blog is a django bog that allows you to create, manage and filter your own posts.
+My blog is a django blog that allows you to create, manage and filter your own posts.
 It also has a profile manager inherited from django's default authentication system.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.